 - Requires for delivery tasks

-Before proceeding to the 5th and final part of the standard flow configuration, provide the geocoding details for your configuration is necessary.
+Before proceeding to the 5th and final part of the standard flow configuration, providing the geocoding details for your configuration is necessary.

 If using the advanced mode, you can define your activity zone and additional properties for the geocoding process (transforming an address into geographical coordinates).